-3.1.10.6.2 Highest levels of Education
+1.16.6.1 Highest levels of Education

-Figure 14: Highest levels of education for the population 20 years and older, 2016
+Figure 13: Highest levels of education for population 20 years and older, 2016

 Education is one of the basic human rights in South Africa, however, a significant number of people in Zululand District have no formal schooling.
-The eDumbe, Nongoma and Ulundi LMs reported the highest number of people with no schooling in the district, with 28,8%; 28,2% and 27,7% respectively.
+The eDumbe, Nongoma and Ulundi LMs reported highest number of people with no schooling in the district, with 28,8%; 28,2% and 27,7% respectively.
 This calls for intervention by the education authorities in the district.

 These figures are in line with those of children who are not in school, as discussed above.
 The figure above indicates that the highest level of education for the majority of the population in all local municipalities in Zululand is secondary level.
-LMs with the majority of the population who have studied up to the secondary level are found in the Abaqulusi (70,2%), uPhongolo (65,6%) and Ulundi (62,8%).
-The figure further shows that the two local municipalities with the least number of people with secondary education have the highest number of people who have higher education, viz Nongoma (5,6%) and eDumbe (5,2%).
+LMs with majority of population who have studied up to secondary level are found in the Abaqulusi (70,2%), uPhongolo (65,6%) and Ulundi (62,8%).
+The figure further shows that the two local municipalities with the least number of people with secondary education, have the highest number of people who have higher education, viz Nongoma (5,6%) and eDumbe (5,2%).

-3.2 CROSS-CUTTING ISSUES (SPATIAL, ENVIRONMENTAL, AND DISASTER MANAGEMENT)
+1.17CROSS CUTTING ISSUES (SPATIAL, ENVIRONMENTAL AND DISASTER MANAGEMENT)